dpgaspar/Flask-AppBuilder/examples/README.rst

 :oauth: OAuth authentication with twitter or google, sending tweets on behalf of their user.

+:jwt: Authentication with JWT providers like Cloudflare Access or Google IAP

 :productsale: Just another simple app.

 :quickactions: Show how to setup actions for list views.